DorsaRoh/DorsaRoh/README.md

 ### Hi there 👋 I'm Dorsa Rohani

-As an aspiring computer engineer, I am exploring the intersections between machine learning and world-wide impact.
+As an aspiring computer engineer, I am exploring the intersections between software development and robotics.

 - 👩🏻‍💻 I am an avid hackathon competitor, having won 7+ hackathons.